j13343sh/cognitive-infrastructure-en/ai-operations-theory/README.md

 ## Current Status

-English PDF editions are not yet available.

 The Japanese edition is currently the canonical version of AI Operations Theory.

+English PDF editions are under preparation.

+The English repository currently serves as the primary location for operational case studies and ongoing international development.

 ## Main Themes